atomicbird/momdec/README.md

 MIT-style license, see LICENSE for details.

+# Limitations

+Min/max values on numeric attributes are currently not supported.

 # Credits

 By Tom Harrington, @atomicbird on most social networks.

-# To do

-* Fetch requests
-* Min/max attribute values-- which are part of the validationPredicates
-* Make sure model configurations work